tangomon-game/tangomon/README.txt

 best interest to learn new tangojis as much as possible.
 This is also ideal from a learning perspective.

 Tangomon are the creatures which battle using tangojis.
-You can find them by exploring the map, but not while you are on a road or other safe area.
-There are three types of areas with different sets of tangomon: grassland, forest, and dungeon.
-Different locations have different selections of tangomon; in general, the further you go, the stronger they become.
+You can battle a tangomon by entering any of the areas shown in the area selection screen; do this by pressing the Enter key.
+Below each area, you will find an indication of how many types of tangomon exist in that area, and how many of those types you have.
+Areas further to the right are home to stronger and stronger tangomon, so do keep that in mind!

 During a battle, you will be shown the clues to tangojis randomly selected from your tangoji list.
 Type the tangoji corresponding with the